-Scammers are after your personal information; don't make it easy on them
+Scammers are after your personal information.
+Armed with these tips, you won’t make it easy on them

 Dear Credit Care,